 Coach buses usually have air conditioning and restroom facilities available, and the Compassion staff brings bottled water for you (and may also provide snacks for the long commutes).
 Other modes of transportation may include safari vehicles, trains or prop airplanes—it all depends on the adventure you sign up for!

 Undeniably, meeting your Compassion child will be the highlight of your trip and an unforgettable experience for you and your child.

 For an entire day, you and your Compassion child will be together at a local recreational area.
-You will get the chance to play games, share a meal, take photos, and connect in a way that’s possible only in person!
-Along with your Compassion child, a guardian and a program worker will accompany you for this exciting day.
+You will get the chance to play games, share a meal, take photos and connect in a way that’s possible only in person!
+Along with your Compassion child, a guardian and a Compassion centre worker will accompany you for this exciting day.

 And if you are wondering about a language barrier, don’t worry!
 A translator will be on-hand throughout the day to ensure easy communication between you and your child.
 However, the hugs, smiles and laughter you share with your Compassion child won’t need any translation!

 Be prepared for a day of fun, laughter and likely a few happy tears.